Type: Annual Height: 70’’ Exposure: Full Sun

 Ready in 120 days

-If you live in a cold climate region, start your amaranth seeds 4 to 6 weeks before the last expected ground frost.
-Otherwise, sow them directly in the garden at a depth of 1/4'' and space them 10-12'' apart.
+If you live in a cold climate region, start your amaranth seeds 6 to 8 weeks before the last expected ground frost.
+Otherwise, sow them directly in the garden at a depth of 1/4'' and space them 18 to 24'' apart to give them enough space to grow.
 Germination should occur within 8 to 12 days.

-To harvest the seeds, remove the heads when they are ripe and hang them upside down in a place sheltered from direct sunlight.
+The leaves can be eaten like spinach, and the seeds, which resemble those of quinoa, can be harvested as soon as the plumes begin to dry and color.
+To harvest the seeds, remove the heads when they are ripe and hang them upside down in a place sheltered from direct sunlight for at least 10 days.
 Once completely dried, shake them to collect the seeds in a container.